Impact

 Risk and Exploitability

 The vulnerability is remotely exploitable over HTTP/2, requiring only that an attacker be able to send HTTP/2 traffic to the affected server.
 No special network privilege is required, making the attack straightforward.
 The immediate consequence is memory exhaustion, which can degrade availability.
-The EPSS score is not available and the issue is not listed in CISA’s KEV catalog, but the lack of size controls and the high impact of a denial of service warrant close attention.
+The EPSS score of 0.00018 indicates a very low but non‑zero exploitation probability, and the issue is not listed in CISA’s KEV catalog.
 An attacker could exploit this simply by initiating a HTTP/2 connection and sending a sequence of headers that triggers the oversized buffer growth.

 OpenCVE Enrichment